rust-lang/book/src/ch12-03-improving-error-handling-and-modularity.md

 This output is better: we now have a reasonable error message.
 However, we also have extraneous information we don’t want to give to our users.
-Perhaps using the technique we used in Listing 9-10 isn’t the best to use here: a call to `panic!` is more appropriate for a programming problem rather than a usage problem, as discussed in Chapter 9.
+Perhaps using the technique we used in Listing 9-10 isn’t the best to use here: a call to `panic!` is more appropriate for a programming problem than a usage problem, as discussed in Chapter 9.
 Instead, we can use the other technique you learned about in Chapter 9—returning a `Result` that indicates either success or an error.

 #### Returning a `Result` from `new` Instead of Calling `panic!`